SansGuidon/bookmarks/README.md

 * [Kenneth N. Lodding, Nasa](https://queue.acm.org/detail.cfm?id=1016985) - (2004) Hitchhiker's Guide to Biomorphic Software | The natural world may be the inspiration we need for solving our computer problems.
 * [Lewis Menelaws](https://dev.to/lewismenelaws/how-to-fix-burnout-as-a-developer--4opl) - (2018) How to Fix Burnout as a Developer
 * [Tom MacWright](https://macwright.org/2018/02/08/advice-to-the-newish-programmer.html) - (2018) Advice to the newish programmer
+* [GitHub](https://github.com/showcases/great-for-new-contributors) - Great for new contributors | What open source projects can I contribute to?
+* [Keon Kim](https://keon.io/computer-scientists-trivia/) - Computer Scientist's Trivia | for programmers to understand how long a certain operation takes in and out of a computer.
+* [donnemartin/system-design-primer](https://github.com/donnemartin/system-design-primer) - Learn how to design large-scale systems.
+Prep for the system design interview.
+* [Increment Staff](https://increment.com/development/what-its-like-to-be-a-developer-at/) - (2017) What it’s like to be a developer at …

 ## API
 * [Adam DuVander](https://www.programmableweb.com/news/top-10-api-worst-practices/2012/08/03) - (2012) Top 10 API Worst Practices